sinus-x/rubbergoddess/USAGE.md

 # Usage

-This document attempts to describe core functions.
+This document attempts to describe cog functions.

 ## BASE cog